mr-segfault/awesome-static-analysis/README.md

 * [dotenv-linter](https://github.com/wemake-services/dotenv-linter) - Linting dotenv files like a charm.
 * [gixy](https://github.com/yandex/gixy) - a tool to analyze Nginx configuration.
 The main goal is to prevent misconfiguration and automate flaw detection.

-## Configuration Management

-* [ansible-lint](https://github.com/willthames/ansible-lint) - Checks playbooks for practices and behaviour that could potentially be improved
-* [cfn-lint](https://github.com/awslabs/cfn-python-lint) - AWS Labs CloudFormation linter.
-* [cfn_nag](https://github.com/stelligent/cfn_nag) - A linter for AWS CloudFormation templates.
-* [cookstyle](https://docs.chef.io/cookstyle.html) - Cookstyle is a linting tool based on the RuboCop Ruby linting tool for Chef cookbooks
-* [foodcritic](http://www.foodcritic.io/) - A lint tool that checks Chef cookbooks for common problems.
-* [Puppet Lint](https://github.com/rodjek/puppet-lint) - Check that your Puppet manifests conform to the style guide.
-* [terrascan](https://github.com/cesar-rodriguez/terrascan) - Collection of security and best practice tests for static code analysis of Terraform templates.
-* [tflint](https://github.com/wata727/tflint) - A Terraform linter for detecting errors that can not be detected by `terraform plan`.

 ## CSS
 * [CSS Stats](https://github.com/cssstats/cssstats) - Potentially interesting stats on stylesheets
 * [CSScomb](https://github.com/csscomb/csscomb.js) - a coding style formatter for CSS.
 Supports own configurations to make style sheets beautiful and consistent
 * [CSSLint](https://github.com/CSSLint/csslint) - Does basic syntax checking and finds problematic patterns or signs of inefficiency